-It let me to be open to the Holy Spirit, creating this Merciful Love Challenge where I am able to offer many mothers the opportunity to start their wellness journey along with finding God’s mercy in their self-care.
+As we work in phases to fulfill this dream, we have at the moment the Fiat Challenge where I am able to offer many mothers the opportunity to start their wellness journey along with finding God’s mercy in their self-care.

 We are all called to Holiness, yes, even us mothers in the midst of beeps, the cries, and busyness of life.

 We can be holy as we seek this personal relationship with Christ which will bring you to see that self-care, self-love is personal to Christ.